AutoZRecruitments/Computer_Vision/Task-1.md

 ## General Guidelines

- - Use **C++/Java/Python** programming language only.
- - You are free to use any **Machine Learning Framework** such as **YOLO, Detectron, MediaPipe** for the detecting the Region of Interest.
+ - You are free to use any programming language.
  - Try to optimize your approach as best as you can.

 ## Submission Guidelines

 - Upload your work on your **github** in a private repository.
-- You may upload the video on **youtube** as a private video and share the link/mention it on your github repo.
+- You may upload the video on to drive and share the link/mention it on your github repo.
 - Please **do not copy paste your code** :D (PS, we will get to know XD)

 # Most Importantly, have fun and keep learning!